 If you are a dog owner, you know that panting is a normal way for dogs to release heat from their body, but what about cats?
-Why do cats pant?
+Why do cats pant when hot?
 If you notice your cat panting like a dog, then you should be concerned.

 Cats pant for the same reasons that dogs do, but not as often and typically not as hard.
 Normally, you might see your cat gently panting after a high-energy round with a cat wand or fetch or after a case of the zoomies, but panting during low energy activities could mean your cat is cooking.
 We’ll dive more into cat panting later in this article.